-Ivy Huang and her partner Andre were on the hunt for a family home.
+Ivy Huang and her partner Adrian were on the hunt for a family home.
 Finding the Melbourne property market within their budget overall disappointing, Ivy changed strategy, and was won over by a really old 1910 Edwardian weatherboard cottage with great bones, huge bedrooms and 3.5m ceilings.

 Set on a quiet Armadale cul-de-sac minutes from the action, the cottage oozed potential with its charming period vibe.
 Before they knew it, Ivy and her partner became shell shocked homeowners, with the wheels set in motion for a large scale project.

 Ivy wanted to create a space for her family that felt as though you were on holiday – sanctuary-like spaces for the bedroom suites, with an elevated central space for all to share and enjoy.

 Ivy says: For the façade, I wanted to maintain the cottage look.
 Internally, I wanted to avoid something overly traditional.
 We’re in central Melbourne, so I wanted it to feel like the city – a balance between mod cons and respecting heritage.

 I wanted connection to the origins without being historically obsessed.
 I also love entertaining and we receive visitors often, so we really focused on creating sanctuary-like spaces for bedrooms and bathrooms, and big open shared living areas with an emphasis on natural light, greenery and leveraged every opportunity for indoor-outdoor spaces.

 I knew we had to remove the extensions with lower ceilings as well as the out-building, which served as the laundry and of course a lavatory and re-build the back entirely.
 We also ended up adding extensions to either side to maximise use of land.